 01 of 22

 Living room built-ins can add style and personality as well as storage.
 And because built-ins can be designed to cater to your household's specific needs, the options are virtually endless.
-So whether you want to create closed storage, an open display area, or you want to call attention to certain details, custom built-ins can offer the perfect solution.Continue to 2 of 22 below.
+This example comes from Crisp Architects, with photography by Rob Karosis.
+As you can see, whether you want to create closed storage, an open display area, or you want to call attention to certain details, custom built-ins can offer the perfect solution.Continue to 2 of 22 below.

 02 of 22